cncf/clomonitor/docs/architecture.md

 - **score:** this module is in charge of scoring reports produced by the linter.
 The linter will produce different reports for each of the kinds supported, and each of the reports will be scored differently as well.
 In addition to the reports' scoring functionality, this module provides some score related features as well, like rating a given score or merging multiple scores.

+The Agent Readiness section has its own score, but it does not count toward the global project score or rating.

 ## Backend applications

 The backend applications are `apiserver`, `archiver`, `registrar` and `tracker`.
 They are located in the `clomonitor-apiserver`, `clomonitor-archiver`, `clomonitor-registrar` and `clomonitor-tracker` directories respectively.
 Each of the applications' directory contains a `Dockerfile` that will be used to build the corresponding Docker image.